oslllo/larakey/docs/basic-usage/basic-usage.md

 $role = Role::create(['name' => 'writer']);
 $permission = Permission::create(['name' => 'edit articles']);
 ```
-A permission can be assigned to a role using 1 of these methods:
+>A permission can be assigned to a role using 1 of these methods:

 ```php
 $role->givePermissionTo($permission);
 $permission->assignRole($role);
 ```

-Multiple permissions can be synced to a role using 1 of these methods:
+>Multiple permissions can be synced to a role using 1 of these methods:

 ```php
 $role->syncPermissions($permissions);
 $permission->syncRoles($roles);
 ```

-A permission can be removed from a role using 1 of these methods:
+>A permission can be removed from a role using 1 of these methods:

 ```php
 $role->revokePermissionTo($permission);
 $permission->removeRole($role);
 ```

-If you’re using multiple guards the ```guard_name``` attribute needs to be set as well.
-Read about it in the [using multiple guards](#using-multiple-guards) section of the readme.
+> ⚠️ If you’re using multiple guards the ```guard_name``` attribute needs to be set as well.
+Read about it in the [using multiple guards](basic-usage/using-multiple-guards.md) section.

 The ```Larakey``` trait adds Eloquent relationships to your models, which can be accessed directly or used as a base query: